Lumos (album): Writing and recording

 At a live show on March 30, 2018, Harry and the Potters debuted new material, which they announced would be included on a new studio album focused on The Deathly Hallows.
 Soon thereafter, Brad Mehlenbacher, the drummer and guitarist for the wizard rock band Draco and the Malfoys, confirmed that he helped the DeGeorge brothers arrange the songs, and that he would also be playing drums on the new record.

 The DeGeorges later announced that the album would also feature the anti-folk musician Kimya Dawson as a guest vocalist.
 Dawson's parts were recorded at the Lawrence, Kansas public library.
 The majority of the album was recorded at Bang-a-Song Studios in Gloucester, MA, making it their first full-length album to be recorded in a professional studio.

 A demo of "The Banality of Evil (Song for Albert Runcorn)" was released on September 1, 2018 as part of that year's "Wizard Rock Sampler".

 Promotion and release

 On April 23, 2019, the band unveiled a Kickstarter to help recoup the cost of recording the album, which they revealed was named Lumos.
-Backers could also choose rewards that include an additional album entitled Mostly Camping, as well as a vinyl single featuring the short song "Harry Potter Boogie."
+Backers could also choose rewards that included an additional album entitled Mostly Camping, as well as a vinyl single featuring the short song "Harry Potter Boogie."

 Track list

+All tracks are written by Joe and Paul DeGeorge.